Principal minors of Fourier matrices of square-free order: Exploring further the -Chebotar ev property

-In this section, we will address the obstruction that arises in both proofs of the main theorem that have appeared so far, namely the absence of the $q$-Chebotarev property.
-When $p$ is prime, all minors of $\mc{F}_p$ are nonzero by Chebotarev's Theorem, so the matrix $\mc{F}_p$ satisfies the $q$-Chebotarev property for all but finitely many primes $q\neq p$.
+In this section, we will address the obstruction that arises in both proofs of the Conjecture \ref{conj:squarefree} for products of two primes that have appeared so far \cite{EK25,Lo24}, namely the absence of the $q$-Chebotar\"ev property.
+When $p$ is prime, all minors of $\mc{F}_p$ are non-zero by Chebotarev's Theorem, so the matrix $\mc{F}_p$ satisfies the $q$-Chebotarev property for all but finitely many primes $q\neq p$.

 In \cite{pChebotarev}, an explicit lower bound for such $q$ was derived under the additional assumption that $q$ is a primitive element in $\bmod \; p$, meaning that the multiplicative order of $q$ modulo $p$ is equal to $\vphi(p) = p-1$.
 We will extend this result regardless of $\ord_p(q)$; this will be accomplished by modifying the proof in \cite{pChebotarev}.